Neo-Atlas/erpnext_hr_time/README.md

 ### How to fix wrong/missing checkin times?

-1. Correct or Recreate the missing/wrong checkin docs.
+1. Correct or recreate the missing/wrong checkin docs.
 2. Delete all corresponding "daily flextime status" docs of all past days up to the date with the incorrect entries
 3. Optional: Delete the attendance docs of the given date